How to Use Surplus Green Tomatoes From Your Greenhouse

 - Pour into jars while still warm, add lids, and label.

-Using Your Surplus Unripe Green Tomatoes at the End of the Growing Season
+Ways to Use Your Unripe Green Tomatoes at the End of the Season

 If you grow your own tomatoes outdoors in Britain, the climate is rarely ideal; the growing season is short.
 They ripen late in the season and invariably come in mid-September (just before the threat of frosts).
 So, you’re left with lots of green tomatoes that most people traditionally pick and store in a warm, dark place until they ripen.
 That storage place is often the airing cupboard.
 You could store them, or you could make this recipe!